 Cost: $80pp

-This moody wine and vermouth bar in Redfern hails from the team behind Ragazzi, so you can expect the food to be well beyond average.
+This moody wine and vermouth bar in Redfern is by the same team behind Ragazzi, so you can expect the food to be well beyond average.
 There’s an a la carte menu, or if you want to try a few different things and save money, the $80pp set menu is perfect.
+For an additional $55pp, a sommelier will pair a wine with each dish.

 Each course includes a few dishes, such as the jamon serrano to pick at first, then a Jerusalem artichoke with pork neck pincho for some heft.
 Expect another course of raw fish before diving into the octopus main, served with a side of green beans and mixed-leaf salad.
 The dessert is a Turron (European nougat) with coffee ganache.

-There is also a larger set menu, available at $95 per person, which comes with several additional dishes, including mussels and crisps and chorizo.
+There is also a larger set menu, available at $95pp.
+It comes with several additional dishes, including mussels and crisps and chorizo.

 Cho Cho San, Potts Point

-There’s an even larger feast available at $95 per person, which has a few of the above mentioned, along with additions of pork katsu steam bun, pickled cucumber, striploin, and more.
+The Feast includes a few of the above, along with additions of pork katsu steam bun, pickled cucumber, striploin, and more.

 Bouillon L’Entrecote, Circular Quay

 Either way, you will have the option of a starter, which we suggest the snails in parsley butter and a main of the classic steak and frites, or barramundi of chicken breast.
-For dessert, you can’t pass on the creme brulee.
-We dedicated an entire story to it here.
+For dessert, pass on the creme brulee.

 Maydanoz, CBD